 Say hello to your new favorite weeknight dinner!
 Instant Pot Tikka Masala using chicken breast or thighs, bathed in the most fragrant Indian coconut curry sauce.
-Serve with Naan, over basmati rice, or for a low-carb version, serve over a bowl of baby spinach!
+Serve with Naan, over basmati rice, or, for a low-carb version, serve over a bowl of baby spinach!
 This can also be made on the stove top!
 A fast and easy weeknight dinner that is bursting with flavor!